-Manchester City of Trees, the European Forest Institute (EFI), the European Forum on Urban Forestry (EFUF) and the HORIZON 2020 CLEARING HOUSE project invite you to join a 3-day conference on 'Urban Forestry for a resilient future' in May.
-The 2-hour webinars are targeted at practitioners, researchers, policymakers and people eager to learn about the manifold opportunities urban forestry provides to make urban areas more resilient.
-This event is part of the European Forum on Urban Forestry Semester 2021, a decentralised networking programme running from March to May with many diverse events.
+Manchester City of Trees, the European Forest Institute (EFI), the European Forum on Urban Forestry (EFUF) and the HORIZON 2020 CLEARING HOUSE project invited for a 3-day conference on ‘Urban Forestry for a resilient future‘ in May.
+The 2-hour webinars brought together practitioners, researchers, policymakers and people eager to learn about the manifold opportunities urban forestry provides to make urban areas more resilient.
+This event was organised as part of the European Forum on Urban Forestry Semester 2021, a decentralised networking programme running from March to May with many diverse events.

-This conference will explore urban forests through three main themes.
+The conference explored urban forests through three main themes:

 - Theme 1: ‘Keeping cities cool and reducing flood risk’ – How our urban forests help to provide resilience, and what we can do to make them more adaptable to climate change and urban expansion